 Another way to use supersets is to superset opposing muscles.
 For example, do a set of a triceps exercise until failure and immediately go to a biceps exercise until failure.
 Do a set of bench presses and immediately follow that with a set of low pulley rows for the lats.
 This is a good way to engorge an entire area with blood, enhancing your pump and triggering greater muscle growth.

 Super Slow Reps

-Super slow reps are and other excellent way to increase intensity and push your muscles past muscular failure.
-This technique must be a well-kept bodybuilding secret as I rarely see it used.
-This one is pretty self explanatory, in that basically you do your regular routine day he except that each rep is performed at an extremely slow pace.
+Super slow reps are another excellent way to increase intensity and push your muscles past muscular failure.
+This technique must be a well-kept bodybuilding secret, as I rarely see it used.
+This one is self-explanatory in that you do your regular routine, except that each rep is performed at an extremely slow pace.

 Extremely slow can mean anywhere from 4-10 seconds going up, and 4-10 seconds going down.
 You can experiment with this one as to when in the set to apply this technique, and how long you want each rep to last.

 For example, you can perform your set as usual except when you get to appoint where you know you can complete at least one more rep, perform that last rep super slow.
 The very first time you try this technique, you will feel muscle fibers working that you didn’t even know you had!

 This is a technique I have recently implemented in my own training.
 As with most of the other techniques, there are various ways to utilize static holds.
 That method I use is to apply is only on the negative portion of the last rep of my last set.

 When I get to the point (in the bench press, for example) where I have pressed the barbell up and know I can not complete another rep, I lower the barbell about halfway down and attempt to hold it in that position as long as possible.
 I will probably only be able to hold it there for a second or two and then fight all the weight until it rests on the power rack pins.